-Why Plant Wildflowers On A Slope?
+Why Plant a Wildflower Meadow On A Slope?

 How To Establish Wildflowers On A Slope

-Slopes being made ready to receive Meadowmat wild flower turf.
+Slopes being made ready to receive Meadowmat wildflower turf.
 This is a project in Essex being carried out by Holland Landscapes

-For wild flowers, the soil needs to be 10-15cm deep and raked to a nice tilth.
+For wildflowers, the soil needs to be 10-15cm deep and raked to a nice tilth.
 Sprinkle with the hose or a watering can before you start so that the soil is moist but not sodden.